 I can’t.
 I just don’t know what the hell was going on.
 I don’t know that he was burning.

 Alec was suuuuuuuuch a good person.
 He had the biggest heart and never wanted to see anyone hurt.
-His girlfriend told me that Alec had said that he didn’t want anyone to have to suffer because of his decisions.
+Stacy told me that Alec had said that he didn’t want anyone to have to suffer because of his decisions.
 (He had just gotten in trouble the previous week, had lost some privileges.)

 So then… what?